-Tradition melds with state-of-the-art facilities for the Chicago Cubs and the City of Mesa in 2020, as the team starts their seventh season at Sloan Park (known as Cubs Park in 2014).
-2020 marks the Cubs 42nd consecutive, and 56th overall spring training in Mesa.
-It’s also the 68th year the Cubs have held spring training in the state of Arizona.
+Tradition melds with state-of-the-art facilities for the Chicago Cubs as the team starts its eight season at Sloan Park (known as Cubs Park in 2014).
+2021 marks the Cubs 43nd consecutive, and 57th overall spring training in Mesa.
+It’s also the 69th year the Cubs have held spring training in the state of Arizona.

 Sloan Park boasts the largest seating capacity of all major league baseball spring training stadiums at 15,000, with 9,200 fixed seats, 4,200 outfield berm capacity, and room for 1,600 on the suite level.
 While the stadium has baseball’s largest capacity for spring training games, the Cubs took great effort to preserve the intimate environment that spring training is known for.

 The stadium has several elements reminiscent of Wrigley Field, including dark green light towers, metal work on the upper deck, and a press box façade that looks similar to Wrigley’s.
 The Cubs will be situated in the third base dugout at Sloan Park, (at Hohokam Stadium they were in the first base dugout), maintaining the consistency of Wrigley where the team occupies the third base dugout during home games.
 The new park will also feature a red marquee sign, mimicking the famous sign that adorns the exterior of Wrigley Field.

 Set on 142 acres where Mesa’s Riverview Golf Course was formerly located, Sloan Park is near the intersection of highways 101 and 202, bordered on the south by Rio Salado Parkway.
 The complex includes four practice fields, two major league diamonds, a half-sized field, 16 batting tunnels (12 indoors), 22 pitching mounds, and nearly 65,000 square feet of clubhouse space.